 Linear chains break the moment you need:

 A Directed Acyclic Graph (DAG) models your agent workflow as nodes (agents or functions) and edges (dependencies).
-Think of it as a flowchart that defines routing rules: "If the Triage Agent says 'shipping question', go to the Shipping Analyst.
-If it says 'refund request', go to the Policy Agent."
+It defines routing rules: "If the Triage Agent says 'deployment health', go to the Health Analyst.
+If it says 'promotion request', go to the Policy Agent."
 A DAG gives you branching and parallelism without back-edges.

 The control flow is explicit.
 Given the same state and routing decisions, you can inspect why execution moved from one node to the next.
 That's much easier to debug than an open-ended conversation loop where an LLM silently decides the next speaker.

-Explicit routing is not authorization.
-Keep read-only evidence branches separate from any node that can issue credits, change an address, or send an external notification.
+Explicit routing isn't authorization.
+Keep read-only evidence branches separate from any node that can shift traffic, roll back a service, or send an external notification.
 A write-capable node must still require policy checks, a bound approval when needed, and an idempotency key.

 LangGraph is a graph-based framework for multi-agent orchestration.
 Its core primitives are a state schema, node functions, and edges.[7]

-A shared TypedDict (a Python type hint that adds static typing to dictionaries) flows through the graph, serving as the memory for all agents.
-The code below defines a compact teaching schema for our order-tracking graph.
-It includes message history, the current routing step, retrieved order data, and an error count.
-In production, sensitive or large order records should remain in an access-controlled store; graph state should carry a scoped reference plus the verified fields downstream nodes need.
+A shared TypedDict (a Python type hint that adds static typing to dictionaries) flows through the graph as the memory every agent reads and updates.
+The schema keeps the release-health graph compact: message history, the current routing step, retrieved deployment data, and an error count.
+In production, sensitive or large release records should remain in an access-controlled store; graph state should carry a scoped reference plus the verified fields downstream nodes need.

 1from typing import Annotated